There are two main types of category for fire alarm systems, and they are broken down into the following;

 There are several differences between conventional & addressable fire alarm systems.
 These differences include;

 We supply a complete range of convention & addressable fire alarm systems at competitive prices & free delivery.
-In particular the Simplicity Micro Addressable Fire Alarm System has been designed to bridge the gap between the two.
+In particular the Infinity ID2 has been designed to bridge the gap between the two.
 Effectively offering the desirable features of an addressable system at almost the cost of a conventional one.

 Fire alarm systems are used to detect a fire, and to signal a warning alarm to the appropriate source.
 In general, there are 3 types of system;